RobertHue/fur-pattern-generator/README.md

 - `.github/`: contains the automated testing & linting by using [GitHub Actions]
 - `.vscode/`: workspace configuration for [VSCode]
-- `fpg/`: Python package containing the modules of the fur-pattern-generator
+- `fpg/`: Python package containing the modules of the fur-pattern-generator (FPG)
+- `fpg-bpy-addon/`: Python package containing the blender addon
+- `fpg-gui/`: Python package containing the QT-based GUI
 - `tests/`: contains unit tests for this project
 - `pyproject.toml`: configuration file for [Poetry], [isort], [Black], [mypy], [Ruff] and [pyright]
 - `README.md`: the README file that you are reading right now